|Support||Help Desk, Chat, Phone, Knowledge Base & Social Media|

 Bluehost provides plenty of extras with their products – from basic things like SSLs and Google Ad credits to advanced features like Cloudflare integration.

-Now, I wouldn’t suggest choosing Bluehost just for these add-ons or extras themselves, but they do bring them up to par and even push them up beyond many low-cost competitors.
+Now, I wouldn’t suggest choosing Bluehost just for these add-ons or extras, but they bring them up to par and even push them up beyond many low-cost competitors.

 Full Hosting Product Suite & Expertise